Great Lakes Water Authority Detroit Regional Water Quality Monitoring Program

 Continuous Water Quality Monitoring

-Current and accurate data on water quality in the Rouge River, Clinton River, This project utilizes deployed water quality sondes to collect temperature, dissolved oxygen, specific conductance, turbidity, and pH data every 15 minutes and in-situ nitrate and phosphate sensors to analyze samples every 1 to 2 hours.
+Current and accurate data on water quality in the Rouge River, Clinton River, This project utilizes deployed water quality sondes to collect temperature, dissolved oxygen, specific conductance, turbidity, and pH data every 15 minutes and in-situ nitrate and phosphate sensors to analyze samples every one to two hours.
 This data is available to the public in real time on our USGS Water Data For the Nation (WDFN) web page and is used in comparison with discrete water quality samples.

 Monthly Sampling